NCERT Solutions for Class 8 Science Chapter 4 - Electricity: Magnetic and Heating Effects

 All four coils — iron, copper, aluminium, and nichrome — are metals that can conduct electricity, and when current flows through any of these coils, a magnetic field is produced around them.
 So the correct answer is option (iv).
 In all four circuits, the compass needles will show deflection.

-NCERT Solutions for Class 8 Solution English Discover, Design, and Debate chapter 4 solution helps students develop their thinking capacity and its ability to apply scientific terms and concepts in real-life scenarios.
+NCERT Solutions for Class 8 Solution English Discover, Design, and Debate chapter 4 solution helps students develop their thinking capacity and their ability to apply scientific terms and concepts in real-life scenarios.
 It contains engaging and challenging questions and activities to develop innovative and creative thinking, and reasoning abilities to understand the heating effects and magnetic effects of electricity in a better way.

 Q1.
 Make coils of turns 25, 50, 75, and 100.
 Connect them to the same cell one by one.
 Note the deflection in a magnetic compass placed in the same position in all the cases.
 Report your observations.
 Draw conclusion of the effect of the number of turns of the coil on the strength of the electromagnet.